 The Department of Counseling offers master’s degrees in Clinical Mental Health Counseling and School Counseling.
 Both programs are CACREP accredited.

-- The Clinical Mental Health Counseling program is 60 semester hours and meets the academic requirements for licensure as a Professional Clinical Counselor (PCC) in the State of Ohio.
+- The Clinical Mental Health Counseling program is 60 semester hours and meets the academic requirements for licensure as a Professional Clinical Counselor (PC and PCC) in the State of Ohio.
 The degree also meets the academic requirements of the National Board for Certified Counselors for National Counselor Certification (NCC).

-- The School Counseling program is 48 semester hours and leads to licensure in the State of Ohio as a school counselor.
+- The School Counseling program is 48 semester hours and leads to licensure in the State of Ohio as a school counselor (CAEP).

 Program Learning Goals

 - Demonstrate an understanding of the major principles of research design and program evaluation; evaluate research reports for methodological and statistical appropriateness.